-A successful attempt will detect numbers of warriors assigned to:
+A successful attempt will detect one of the following four options:

-- 1. Defense and Security

-- 2. Suppression

-- 3. Warriors in the unit
+- 1. Number of Warriors assigned to Defense and Security - 2.
+Number of Warriors assigned to Suppression - 3.
+Total number of Warriors in the unit - 4.
+Fortifications for that hex.

-- 4. Fortifications.